5.3. Set up a group¶

 - Everyone except ordinary members, i.e. group administrators and tutors depending on the group type

 - Group administrators only

 - Publicly viewable group: Choose this option if anybody shall have access to this group.
 You only see this setting if the site administrator allowed you to have it.
-Anybody can see the group homepage and the discussion forum.
+Anybody online can see the group homepage and the discussion forum(s).
 Depending on the membership visibility, they may also see group members.
 Only members of the groups can see the group’s pages, unless they have been made public, and the files area.